What is Denimhunters?

 The late 2000s were the heydays of denim forums.
 I always found them noisy and intimidating.
 The boldest and loudest leads the conversation.
 It didn’t suit my shy personality.

-With the growing interest in knowledge about denim, I guess brands and retailers realised they needed something to say when their customers asked about raw denim and selvedge weaves.
+With the growing interest in knowledge about denim, brands and retailers realised they needed something to say when their customers asked about raw denim and selvedge.

-When I took a sabbatical after I got my BA in 2010, I was working full time as a buyer for a fashion store.
+When I took a sabbatical after I got my BA in Communications in 2010, I worked full-time as a buyer for a clothing store.
 Without the obligations of my studies, I started what became my own personal denim education.

-My sister-in-law suggested that I should start a blog and that I should call it ‘Denimhunter’ (the ‘s’ was added a year later).
-I found the name fitting considering the amount of time I was spending researching about denim.
+My sister-in-law suggested I should start a blog and call it ‘Denimhunters’.
+I found the name fitting considering the amount of time I was spending researching denim.

 There were a lot of opinions but no truly reliable source to validate the facts.
 That’s what I wanted Denimhunters to be; something that could connect all the dots as a trusted source of knowledge about denim.